 - Receptionist & Information Clerks

 Trains in basic skills education and soft skills

 Maintains quality guidance, support, mentoring, and tutoring

 Assists potentially with books, supplies, testing/license, and uniform expenses

-“Thank you so much for all your help.
+”Thank you so much for all your help.
 I am so grateful words can’t explain.
-The fact that I did not have to take out any loans was so amazing that it truly brought me to tears.
-Thanks a million for all you and this program has done for me.
-This has been truly life changing.”
+The fact that I did not have to take out any loans was so amazing it truly brought me to tears.
+Thanks a Million for all you and this program has done for me this has been truly life changing.” - L. Williams

 - Age 18 or older

 - Valid photo ID (driver’s license, NYS ID, benefits card, passport)